koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_10_img_1.md

+# The image 1 in slide 10 of lecture 5 contains:
 The image is a line graph with labeled annotations related to inventory management.
 The x-axis is labeled "Time," and the y-axis is labeled "Inventory level."

 - The inventory level line comprises several consecutive, downward-sloping, sawtooth-like segments.